What Are the Advantages of Automation Testing?

 Automation testing addresses them head-on.
 It reduces costs, speeds up feedback, improves test coverage, and supports continuous delivery.
 For teams managing complex systems under tight timelines, it's no longer optional.

-Definiton of Automation Testing?
+Definition of Automation Testing

 Automation testing involves using software tools and scripts to automatically execute test cases, validate functionality, and compare actual outcomes with expected results.
 Unlike manual testing, which requires human input to run each test step, automation allows teams to test faster, more frequently, and at scale.